|Clay plays solo set between bands at Antone's in Austin. Photo by Felcia S. Molandes

 The second day of the Grand Opening

 too loud.
 Quinn Connelly agreed, but was not adamant.
 I called

 the band leader into the office for a talk.
 I was not happy.
 I wanted to shut down the whole thing.
 But I finally decided, if Johnson

 and Connelly were satisfied, and the customers could take it, so could I. The band leader’s name came up several times,

 but the name didn’t mean anything to me.
-Six months later, Quinn Connelly called me up, ‘Guess what, our noisy
+Six months later, Quinn Connelly called me up, ‘Guess what?
+Our noisy

 band leader has made it big!’…His name?
 Elvis Presley.

 I’m glad my career depended on car sales, not on my

 world.
 But he still hasn’t influenced me.
-My favorite music is still Glen Miller.
+My favorite music is still Lawrence Welk.
 I didn’t appreciate the Beatles

 and overreacted to long hair.
 So I guess I’m consistent.”